 - Working smarter

-- Collaborating with people that have the same goals as you do
+- Collaborating with people who have the same goals as you do

 Collaboration vs. Competition